Are You Adaptable (part four)

 He looked inside his cup, put it down once more, looked out the window.
 Beloye looked out.
 Oddly, she had the impression she’d just seen Nola pass beyond sight, blocked by someone’s black umbrella.

 Stenner, exasperated with his mother, needed more coffee.
 He drank half of it on the way back from the counter to the table.
-Then Nola, wearing white sneakers, jeans and windbreaker, dovetailed with Stenner, coming from the dooway to the table.
+Then Nola, in white sneakers and windbreaker, dovetailed with Stenner, coming from the doorway to the table.

-“Nola, it’s good to see you,” he said.
+“Nola, it’s good to see you.”
 He drank the rest of his coffee.
 “I can’t stay.”

 He took his jacket off, reached into a pocket and took out his phone; then hung the jacket on the back of Beloye’s chair, telling her, “I don’t want you to be cold.”

-She watched Stenner walk up the street.
+She watched him walk up the street.
 Nola said, “Sit down, Nola.”